N85UK/UNRAID_Apps/CONTRIBUTING.md

 ### Prerequisites

 - Git installed on your development machine
-- PHP 8.x for ExplorerX Plugin development
+- Node.js 20+ (LTS) for AWS EUM projects
-- Docker (for AWS EUM development)
+- Docker for testing containers
 - UNRAID server for testing (recommended)

 ### Fork and Clone